Max039/EAF/README.md

 ## Mac Installation
+**!!!
+If you are reinstalling copy your /projects and /plugins folder before deleting /Documents/Eaf/ to ensure a clean install !!!**

 1. **Download and Install JDK (Java 17)**
    Download JDK 17 from the [official Oracle website](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html) or using a package manager like Homebrew.